ridhwan2/imgui-external-csgo/README.md

 # About

-An extremely basic external csgo cheat using imgui and winapi, alongside basic memory reading and writing practices
+~~An extremely basic external csgo cheat using imgui and winapi, alongside basic memory reading and writing practices~~

+Due to the global release of  CS2, CS:GO has been shut down.

+So because of this, until widespread knowledge regarding CS2 and its subsequent  vulnerabilities, buy a P2C ;(

 ## Installation